Burford Water and Wastewater Servicing and Drainage Plan

 With the Province expecting the County to accommodate 59,000 new residents within the next 30 years, what is expected growth per town?
 (Paris / St George /Burford - how many residents per location or number of homes) Does this 59,000 included the growth we have seen in Pairs already?

-Bhenry asked 9 months ago
+Bhenry asked over 2 years ago

 Thanks for this question.
 The 59,000 residents is the expected total population of the County of Brant by 2051.
 The County of Brant’s population was calculated at 36,700 residents in 2016 and 40,700 residents in 2021.